apollographql/apollo/docs/source/references/engine-proxy.md

 The Apollo Engine proxy is a small process that can be run in front of your GraphQL server.
 Its primary functions are:

 1. Sending **performance metrics** data from your server, which extends its responses with [`apollo-tracing`](https://github.com/apollographql/apollo-tracing) information, to the Engine cloud service.
-1. Proving a **full query caching** layer, which is controlled using the [`cacheControl`](https://github.com/apollographql/apollo-cache-control) directive and configured to be either in-memory or shared through Memcache.
+1. Proving a **full query caching** layer, which is controlled using the [`cacheControl`](https://github.com/apollographql/apollo-cache-control) directive and configured to be either in-memory or shared through Memcached.
 1. Automatically **persisting queries** through a caching layer that can map query IDs to full query strings, allowing clients to send just query IDs over the wire.

 The proxy has been **deprecated since Apollo Server 2** was released.
 Apollo Server 2+ has [metrics reporting](https://www.apollographql.com/docs/apollo-server/features/metrics), [data source caching](https://www.apollographql.com/docs/apollo-server/features/data-sources), [persisted queries](https://www.apollographql.com/docs/apollo-server/features/apq), and [full query caching](https://github.com/apollographql/apollo-server/blob/release-2.5.0/docs/source/features/caching.md) (starting at Apollo Server 2.5) as built-in features, and using it allows you to forego running the proxy.
 The newest features in Apollo Engine are not supported in the Engine proxy and we recommend that all Node users use Apollo Server 2+ instead of running the proxy.